 What is Ice Melt?

 Ice melt changes the chemical make up of water and ice to lower the freezing temperature to keep water from freezing in low temperatures.
 Depending on the makeup of the ice melt the freezing temperature can be lowered a few degrees or as much as -15 degrees F.

 Many ice melts are a blend of calcium chloride pellets, sodium chloride, and magnesium pellets.
-Calcium chloride is considered to be the best compound of an ice melt due to its’ ability to melt ice faster and it has long-lasting action.
-Ice melt may come in the form of flakes, crystals or balls and can melt ice in temperatures down to -15 degrees F. You can also use an ice melt to prevent new ice from forming by spreading it prior to ice forming.
+Calcium chloride is considered to be the best compound of an ice melt due to its’ ability to melt ice faster and it has a long-lasting action.
+Ice melt may come in the form of flakes, crystals, or balls and can melt ice in temperatures down to -15 degrees F. You can also use an ice melt to prevent new ice from forming by spreading it prior to ice forming.